 Then use the following PowerShell code to execute the script against all servers listed in the CSV file:

-We often think of ad hoc query plans, perhaps due to a dismissive attitude, as single-use plans that won't be reused frequently or at least not in the very near future.
+We often think of ad hoc query plans, perhaps due to my own dismissive attitude towards it, as single-use plans that won't be reused frequently or at least not in the very near future.
 By that time, the plan might have already been evicted from the cache by SQL Server.
 However, what if a significant portion of our overall workload consists of such queries?
 Let's say, for the sake of argument, more than 50%.
 In this scenario, caching these execution plans would simply waste SQL Server's memory, and the server's memory in general.
 Some might argue this can bloat the plan cache.

 As an illustration, consider a real-world scenario where the memory consumed by these query plans is a staggering 30GB!